Lramos25/CSCI_HW3API/README.md

 # Note: #

-Foloowing along with the methods from the class videos I am able to get the users working fine but not movies.
+Following along with the methods from the class videos I am able to get the users working fine but not movies.
 When i build my own API with a different method, I can get the movies to work, register and log in but I ran into issues with the token and verification of passwords - would log the user in even with incorrect password.
 What I did for the final submission is built two different Heroku connections and just used what worked from both.
 The work from the class videos links to csc-hw3-api and the new work for the movies management is linked to csc-hw3-api-movie in Heroku.